robertheory/js-wasm-benchmark/README.md

 This is a simple benchmark to compare the performance of JavaScript and WebAssembly.

+## Live demo

+You can access the live demo [here](https://robertheory.github.io/js-wasm-benchmarks/).

 ## How to run

 1. Clone the repository